aws-samples/aws-iot-device-management-workshop/AWS_IoT_Device_Management_Workshop.md

 A shell script is provided on the EC2 instance to download the CA certificates.

-* SSH into your EC2 instance and run the following command:
+* ssh into your EC2 instance and run the following command:

 		create-root-ca-bundle.sh